 Or so we thought because, at the moment of death, Otto was, in fact, whisked away to the MCU, where he gets a new chance at life.

-Doctor Octopus in the comics
+Who is Doctor Octopus in the Spider-Man comics?

 Created by Stan Lee and Steve Ditko, Doctor Octopus first appeared in The Amazing Spider-Man #3.
 Unlike his cinematic counterpart, though otto is not a kind and caring scientist, he’s a misanthropic misery who uses his intellect to bully those he believes his inferior.